woohoolabs/yin/README.md

 $ composer require woohoolabs/yin
 ```

-Yin requires PHP 7.1 at least but you can use Yin 2.0.4 for PHP 7.0 and 1.0 for PHP 5.6.
+Yin requires PHP 7.1 at least but you can use Yin 2.0.5 for PHP 7.0.

 ### Install the optional dependencies: